 - Tip 4: Plan for the right type and level of discounts

-- Tip 5: Make optimizing cloud costs a continuous process
+- Tip 5: Make optimizing cloud spend a continuous process

 Tip 1: Start with an assessment before locking in to cloud provider discounts